Sugarman03/docs/trezor-faq/eshop.rst

 **DHL Express shipping**

 Default shipping option.
-DHL Express shipping which costs $29 and it's fully traceable.
+DHL Express shipping costs €17 and has a full track and trace capability.
 Delivery time is usually 2-5 business days.

 **Standard worldwide shipping**

-You can also choose Standard shipping for $10 and the traceability is limited.
+You can also choose Standard shipping option, however, the traceability is limited.
 Delivery time may vary between 5 days to 6 weeks depending on your location and your national post.